 You may think this is too simplistic.
 Such a process needs to be thorough.
-Yet over the years of leading my workshop at CPSI and in The Florida Creativity Conference I found a way to use my art, literature and lifelong creative education experience for one 3 hours inspirational workshop whose replay is available in The Raising Creative Thinkers Academy's two PBL teacher training plans.
+Yet over the years of leading my workshop at CPSI and in The Florida Creativity Conference I found a way to use my art, literature and lifelong creative education experience for one 3 hours inspirational workshop whose replay is available in The Raising Creative Thinkers Academy's Get Creative PBL teacher training plan.

 Toward the end of the workshop we discover lessons and activity ideas that weave nature, art, science and environment (STEAM), to foster cognitive flexibility.
 Even for yourself, you'll feel your mind opening up to endless possibilities and remote associations, the way a child's mind works.
 From that point you'll be able to foster those innate traits into social-emotional skills.
 The 5 E's will in this case serve to deliver clever project based learning.